aadiBhor/-Restaurant-Analytics/README.md

 - numpy
 - seaborn
 - matplotlib
-- scikit-learn
-- nltk or spacy (optional)
+- nltk or spacy
-- folium or geopandas (optional for maps)
+- folium or geopandas

 ### Create a virtual environment and install
 - macOS/Linux: